decentralised-dataexchange/eudi-wallet/README.md

 ## About

-This repository hosts the source code for the Python port for the EBSI wallet.
+This repository hosts the source code for the Python port for the EUDI wallet.
 This implementation uses ES256K (ECDSA) signing algorithm.

 ## Release Status